sicmmar/Proyecto-Compi2/Gramatica/ascendente.md

 FORMAT ::= format para EXP  coma LEXP parc

-LISTAWHEN ::= WHEN LISTAWHEN'
+LISTAWHEN ::= LISTAWHEN WHEN

-LISTAWHEN' ::= WHEN LISTAWHEN'
+            | WHEN

-            | Ɛ
+WHEN ::= when EXP then LISTACONTENIDO

-WHEN : when LEXP then LEXP
+        | when EXP then LEXP'''

 ELSE ::= else LEXP